model-checking/kani-verifier-blog/_posts/2024-12-03-safety-of-cstr.md

     assert!(c_str.is_safe());
 }
 ```

+Here, we confirm:

+- `as_ptr()` returns a pointer that can be safely read for `len` bytes.
+- Each byte read from the raw pointer matches the corresponding byte in `bytes_with_nul`.
+- The CStr remains safe.

 ## Part 3: Unsafe Methods
 In Part 3, we focused on verifying the unsafe methods provided by CStr.
 Specifically, we examined `from_bytes_with_nul_unchecked`, `strlen`, and `from_ptr`, ensuring they maintain the safety invariant when used correctly.